Greetings, Church Family and Friends!

 We will have in-person worship for those able to make it safely to the building.
 BUT, we are encouraging everyone to exercise extreme caution in getting out tomorrow as the temperatures will be in the range of 15-17 below zero, with wind chills in the 40 below range.
 The service will be streamed on Facebook Live as usual for those not able to attend in person.
 Again, please use caution in getting out.
 The parking lot and entrances will be accessible, but please err on the side of caution if you have any doubt about your personal safety.
 Please let me know if you have any needs that we can help you with due to the extreme weather.

 ICYMI: Last Sunday's sermon audio for last Sunday from Hebrews 8 on Jesus, Our Great High Priest.

 Other previous messages are archived here .
 Please visit our YouTube Channel to see the edited service video.

-READ THROUGH THE BIBLE The Five-Day Bible Reading Plan is attached to this e-mail for your convenience.
+READ THROUGH THE BIBLE The Five-Day Bible Reading Plan for 2024 is attached to this e-mail for your convenience.
+Plan to make this year a year centered on God's Word.
+One way to do that is by having a definite plan to read Scripture this year.
 You may want to access additional resources to support your reading available at this website.
-Daily Bible reading is one of the leading indicators of spiritual growth and vitality in the Christian's life.
+If you would like to see other Bible reading plans, visit ligonier.org/posts/bible-reading-plans .

 Pastor Greg Dixon